-Governor Perry and Supreme Court of Texas Reverse 100 years of Texas law
+Governor Perry and the Supreme Court of Texas reversed 100 years of Texas law

 When being involved in a personal injury case, you may receive money to pay off the medical bills for the treatment you have already received.
-In addition, your attorney may go further and try to win you an additional amount for those bills that may be incurred in the future in regards to the accident you were in.
+In addition, your attorney may go further and try to win you an additional amount for those bills that may be incurred in the future concerning the accident you were in.

-Additionally, what about people with medicare or medicaid?
+Additionally, what about people with Medicare or Medicaid?
 It is common knowledge that government insurance pays far less than real insurance.
-These people will suffer more than people with standard insurance because they paid amount will be far lower than that incurred and fewer lawyers will represent them.
+These people will suffer more than people with standard insurance because the paid amount will be far lower than that incurred and fewer lawyers will represent them.

-This decision punishes people who are injured and carry insurance and rewards people who don’t carry any insurance?
+This decision punishes people who are injured and carries insurance and rewards people who don’t carry any insurance.
 How?
 Because people who don’t carry insurance will owe the full amount of the bill and be able to recover the full amount.

 If you were involved in an accident in Texas, we’ll be happy to mail it to you (together with a host of other free stuff.)
 You can either email us, call us at (512) 343-2572, or fill in the form to the right.